fatihtepekoy/apiautomation/README.md

 The project also has a static method for getting token.(oauth2).
 It is commented out now.
 First comment in the code part and need to enter your cridentials to properties file.
 It has also a generic datatable configration class, so that you easly can read cucumber datatables.

 Feel free to give suggestions and your contributions.
-I will try to make this project work with an open api, so that you can easly run and see the test results.

 I will update this readme file soon with the topics below